Spartans shake off layoff, lock down LeRoy in a 19-point victory

 St. Joe-Ogden Athletics Subscribe

-To receive honor roll recognition at SJO, students must earn a grade point average of 3.25 or higher on a 4.0 scale.
-Students whose GPA soared above 3.74 are recognized as High Honor Roll students.
+ST. JOSEPH - This week, St. Joseph-Ogden High School announced the recipients of the second quarter Honor Roll and High Honor Roll.
+To be recognized on the Honor Roll at SJO, students must achieve a grade point average (GPA) of 3.25 or higher on a 4.0 scale.
+Those with a GPA exceeding 3.74 are honored as High Honor Roll students.

 Freshman High Honor Roll